 Not sure where to start with your wedding cake planning, then follow our 5 tips for choosing your wedding cake (during a pandemic).
 You’ve just started your planning?
 You’ve had to postpone your wedding again as government advice has changed again and not yet ordered your cake?
-You’re getting married this year and having a micro wedding, followed by a sequel wedding a year later?
+You’re getting married this year and having a micro wedding, followed by a sequel wedding next year?
+Here are our 5 top tips for choosing your wedding cake (during a pandemic).

 1. Think about your design

 You’ve just got engaged, booked your venue and are thinking about your wedding cake.
 You may have a dream design you’ve considered for years.
 More likely, you’re scrolling through Pinterest and Instagram saving every style and size of cake you love.
-Now is the time to talk to your cake designer in person or on the phone.
+Now is the time to talk to your cake maker in person or via Zoom.

 Instead of simply emailing and asking for a price.
 Our advice is to get to know your potential cake designer, have a chat and begin to understand how much time, talent and hard work goes into every bespoke wedding cake.